+The event (the death, birth, marriage, etc.) actually took place in the geographic region indicated (either Oregon or a particular county).
 The person participating in the event may have lived in Podunk, New York.

 Residence Data:

 The person involved in the event lived in the geographic region mentioned, but the event itself may have taken place anywhere in the United States or Canada.
 In other words, a resident of Marion County who died in an accident while on vacation in Michigan has been added to the Marion County resident death figure.